dustinhayes/JS-Unplugged/README.md

 sqr([1,2,3]); // > [1,4,9]
 ```

-## Functions II - Context, Combinators, and Decorators
+## Functions II - Context

 ### Function Context
 Each function you create has it's own, variable-like value called `this`.
 Similar to the `arguments` object, the value of `this` is bound when the function is called, not when it is created.
 At it's core, the rule for what `this` references is pretty simple.
 It is a reference to the object the function was called on.
 We call this the receiver.
-Remembering what we know about defining functions in the global scope, when we do this we are really attaching a function to the global object, or the `window` object in browser environments.
+Remembering what we know about defining functions in the global scope, we are really attaching a function to the global object, or the `window` object in browser environments.
 Lets look at an example:

 ```javascript
 var func = function () {